aodhanlutetiae/dj_2021/wk_03_getting_data/CLASS_OUTLINE_3.md

 **PREPARATORY WORK**
 - Find one recent FOI-driven news story
-- Import a built-in module to your Colab notebook
+- Import a built-in module to a Colab notebook

 **CONTENT**
 - Codes, law & guidelines